Diagnosing Lupus and Lupus Tests

 Because lupus is so complicated and can affect people very differently, it is important to see a healthcare practitioner who specialized in the treatment of lupus, for most individuals with lupus, a rheumatologist will be their primary practitioner.

-A rheumatologist diagnoses (detects), treats and medically manages patients with arthritis and other complex rheumatic diseases.
-These health problems affect the joints, muscles, bones and sometimes other internal organs (e.g., kidneys, lungs, blood vessels, brain).
-Try our referral network to help you find one in your area.
+A rheumatologist diagnoses (detects), treats and medically manages patients with complex rheumatic diseases – those that largely feature inflammation from autoimmune causes.
+These health problems affect almost any part of the body, though most commonly the joints, muscles, bones and sometimes other internal organs (e.g., kidneys, lungs, blood vessels, brain).
+Find a referral network to help you identify rheumatologists in your area.
+Local support groups can be good resources for this information.
+It is not uncommon to visit a number of rheumatologists before you find one that is best for you.

 Tips to prepare for your first visit: